fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

-## 0.2.9
+### 0.2.9

-Bugfixed: #6 Wrong warning about incorrect type for xxprojItemTypes
+Bug fixed: #6 Wrong warning about incorrect type for xxprojItemTypes.

+Updated icons from current theme with the vscode 1.21.0 new features.

 ### 0.2.8